 Claire is also the founder of The Anne Boleyn Files and Elizabeth Files blogs, The Tudor Society, and the popular Anne Boleyn Files and Tudor Society YouTube Channel.
 She contributed to the recent BBC docudrama "The Boleyns: A Scandalous Family", has written for BBC History Extra and All About History Magazine, and been featured on a number of podcasts and radio stations internationally.

-Claire will be speaking to us on "The Tudor Dynasty and their Legacy" as well as hosting the zoom discussions and Q&A sessions.
+Claire will be speaking to us on "The Tudor Dynasty and their Legacy" and "Elizabeth of York, Henry VII's Queen of Hearts", as well as hosting the zoom discussions and Q&A sessions.